Asymptotics of the densities of the first passage time distributions for Bessel diffusions: Abstract

 \section{Abstract}

 This paper concerns the first passage times to a point $a >0$, denoted by $\sigma_a$, of Bessel processes.
-We are interested in the case when the process starts at $x>a$ and compute the densities of the distributions of $\sigma_a$ to obtain the exact asymptotic forms of them as $t\to\infty$ that are valid uniformly in $x>a$ for every order of Bessel process.
+We are interested in the case when the process starts at $x>a$ and compute the densities of the distributions of $\sigma_a$ to obtain the exact asymptotic forms of them as $t\to\infty$ that are valid uniformly in $x>a$ for every order of Bessel process.\footnote{ {\it key words}: first passage time, exterior problem, uniform estimate, Bessel diffusion\\ \n {\it \quad \,\, AMS Subject classification (2010)}: Primary 60J65, Secondary 60J60.}

 6mm